 Good decisions come from Testing each statement and thought.
-Is this True or False?
+Is this true?
+What is the truth?

 Good decisions come from Looking at all the options and all the pros and cons, identifying the goals and needs, and considering both the short term and long term consequences.